Professor Malcolm Longair,

 In this strange and wondrous interzone where clock-time is stopped, or made to spin faster, or in which different speeds are layered on top of one another, composers can make limitlessly imaginative experiences.
 Our programme will reveal some of these miraculous musical timemachines, alongside demonstrations of the scientific discoveries that were emerging at exactly the same time.

-Orchestra of the Age of Enlightenment – The Time Traveler Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – In Praise of Peptides Bach, the Universe & Everything

-Orchestra of the Age of Enlightenment – Discovering Brain Dynamics of Music Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – Can you hear the shape of a drum?
+Bach, the Universe & Everything

-Orchestra of the Age of Enlightenment – The Undiscovered Universe Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – Infant Musicality Bach, the Universe & Everything

-Orchestra of the Age of Enlightenment – Singing Through Time and Space Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – The Undiscovered Universe: Schooled by Randomness Bach, the Universe & Everything

-Orchestra of the Age of Enlightenment – Schooled by Randomness Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – The Undiscovered Universe: Take What is Yours and Go Away Bach, the Universe & Everything

-Orchestra of the Age of Enlightenment – Choose Your Own Adventure Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – The Undiscovered Universe: Choose Your Own Adventure Bach, the Universe & Everything